hizzle-co/noptin/readme.txt

 - HTML entities in email subjects are not encoded properly - FIXED
 - Do not sync pending (e.g if BuddyPress is installed) or spam (for multisite) users - FIXED
 - Nonce verification can now be toggled on via a hook or constant - ADDED
+- Ability to stop a sending campaign - ADDED

 = 1.3.2 - 2020-06-23 =
 - Ability to delete a subscriber after they unsubscribe - ADDED